-10. Use brown Coca-cola to remove tough stains
+10. Use brown soda to remove tough stains

-Cola is commonly used within the household to get rid of rust and dust, but it can be used for other stains as well.
-Cola contains phosphoric and carbonic acid, which makes it a highly effective cleaning solution.
+Soda is commonly used within the household to get rid of rust and dust, but it can be used for other stains as well.
+Soda contains phosphoric and carbonic acid, which makes it a highly effective cleaning solution.

 The most popular way to use cola as an effective cleaning tool is in the bathroom.
 To help get your toilet squeaky clean, all you need is a can of soda and a toilet brush.

-- Step 1: Pour the cola around the rim and let it flow down into the bowl.
+- Step 1: Pour the soda around the rim and let it flow down into the bowl

 11. Remove bathtub and sink stains with grapefruit and salt

-Give your television or tablet screen a good clean with help from your coffee filters.
-It turns out the little rippled cones of blotting paper that filter your morning coffee is perfect for leaving your screens streak and lint-free.
+It turns out the little rippled cones of blotting paper that filter your morning coffee are perfect for leaving your screens streak and lint-free.